J-Holliday/RaspiAudio/README.md

 - This problem is taken over to tama branch.
 - After all, shinkoganei is not executable branch.

+Current:
+* audio and select is worked.
+* news is not worked.
+* confirm to work in raspi-voice, dawn-raw_input.

 ## Description

 Mitaka has below policy.